AgileArtificialIntelligence/AgileArtificialIntelligence.github.io/book/04-NeuralNetwork/04-chapter1.markdown

 All values transmitted between neurons are numerical values.
 The output values, `o1` and `o2` are number ranging between 0 and 1.
 Since all the neurons we will consider have a sigmoid activation function, only values ranging between 0 and 1 are transmitted between neuron layers.

 The depicted neural network is qualified as _fully-connected_ since each neuron of the hidden layer is connected with _all_ the neurons of the input layer and _all_ the neurons of the output layer.
 Such a network corresponds to the simplest architecture.
-More sophisticated architecture may be recurrent neural network and convolutional neural networks.
+More sophisticated architecture may be recurrent neural network and convolutional neural networks, which are not covered by the present book.

 This chapter provides an implementation of abstraction we informally presented.
 The next chapter will uncover some theoretical aspects of the fully-connected network.